nohuggy/OmniWhisper/README.md

 # 🎙️ OmniWhisper

-OmniWhisper is a production-grade **Text-to-Speech (TTS)** and **SRT Generation** pipeline specifically optimized for deployment on **Lightning.ai**.
+OmniWhisper is a production-grade **Text-to-Speech (TTS)** and **SRT Generation** pipeline.
 It integrates the high-fidelity voice cloning of OmniVoice with the robust, millisecond-accurate alignment of Whisper-Large-v3-Turbo.

 ## 🚀 Installation & Launch